awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

   For more information, see [General Prerequisites for Connecting to Your Instance](connection-prereqs.md)\.
 + **Install an SSH client on your local computer\.**

   Your local computer most likely has an SSH client installed by default\.
 You can check for an SSH client by typing ssh at the command line\.
 If your local computer doesn't recognize the command, you can install an SSH client\.
-For information about installing an SSH client on Linux or Mac OS X, see [http://www\.openssh\.com](http://www.openssh.com/)\.
+For information about installing an SSH client on Linux or macOS X, see [http://www\.openssh\.com](http://www.openssh.com/)\.
 For information about installing an SSH client on Windows 10, see [OpenSSH in Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview)\.

 ## Connecting to Your Linux Instance<a name="AccessingInstancesLinuxSSHClient"></a>